 When you want to improve your photography, the first and most obvious point to consider is paying attention to how you frame your image.
 A bad composition will inevitably make a bad image, no matter how interesting your subject.

 One super basic rule you could try following is the rule of thirds.
-Divide the frame of your image in three thirds vertically and horizontally (imagine two equally spaced vertical lines and two equally spaced horizontal lines.
+Divide the frame of your image into three thirds vertically and horizontally (imagine two equally spaced vertical lines and two equally spaced horizontal lines.

 The same applies to the vertical lines.
 Say you are taking a picture of a tree in a meadow.
-Unless it is a really big, impressive and magnificent tree that could deserve a central spot, the picture would look much better if you put the tree at the 1/3 line on either side.
+Unless it is a really big, impressive, and magnificent tree that could deserve a central spot, the picture would look much better if you put the tree at the 1/3 line on either side.

 Where the lines meet are also important spots where you want your most important subjects to be placed.
 Go and try to take a few pictures and you will see, that following this simple rule will already make your pictures much more dynamic.